New Notary Applicant Information

 - If you do not appear before the Clerk of the Circuit Court and take your oath of office within the 30 days, your commission will be revoked.
 If your commission is revoked because you did not appear within 30 days, you must reapply by submitting a new application, and pay another application fee.

-- The Clerk of the Circuit Court will provide your notary commission after you are sworn in.
-After you are sworn in and you have received your commission, you are an official Notary Public for the State of Maryland.
+- The Clerk of the Circuit Court will swear you in.
+After you are sworn in, you will receive your notary commission via email at the email address provided on your notary application.
+After you are sworn in and have received your commission, you are an official Notary Public for the State of Maryland